 Do not use static text

 Since it is not possible to provide an instance name to static text objects, a single instance of static text will result in the entire reading order reverting to the default.
 Controlling the reading order using ActionScript requires the use of dynamic text fields.
 This has implications for the font used in the application and potentially affects the overall file size.
-Learn more about handling font symbols in Flash.
+Learn more about handling font symbols in Animate CC.

 Include offstage or obscured elements